sdss/valis/README.md

 This API is built using the [FastAPI](https://fastapi.tiangolo.com/) web server.
 Python dependencies are managed with [uv](https://docs.astral.sh/uv/).

 See [uv Features](https://docs.astral.sh/uv/getting-started/features/) for what can be done with `uv`.
-See their [Project Guide](https://docs.astral.sh/uv/guides/projects/) for an intro to working on python projects.
+See their [Project Guide](https://docs.astral.sh/uv/guides/projects/) for an introduction to working on Python projects.

 ## Installation
 First, follow the [uv installation instructions](https://docs.astral.sh/uv/getting-started/installation/).